Organisation shall be called 'BRISTOL COUNTY POOL ASSOCIATION' herein

 • The BCPA shall hold General Meetings as soon as practicable following each Region 6 county fixture.

-• The Chairman will issue an agenda prior to the meeting.
+• The Secretary will issue an agenda prior to the meeting

 • The BCPA General Meeting shall have the authority to make any decision which is deemed to be necessary and/or in the best interest of its members, except constitutional changes (see Annual General Meeting).